-5.2 Partnership Agreement
+6.2 Partnership Agreement

 - A. KCDC's Responsibilities Under FYI - 1.
 KCDC must accept referrals of youth certified by the PCWA as eligible for assistance under this notice. - 2.
 KCDC must determine if youth referred by the PCWA are eligible for HCV assistance. - 3.
 KCDC must amend the administrative plan in accordance with applicable program regulations and requirements, if needed. - B. DCS's Responsibilities Under FYI - 1.
 DCS must have a system for identifying FUP-eligible youth within the agency's caseload and review referrals from the PHA and CoC. - 2.
-DCS must have a system for prioritization of referrals to ensure that youth are prioritized for a FYI TPV based upon level of need and appropriateness of the intervention.

-- 3. DCS must provide written certification to the PHA that a youth is FUP eligible. - 4.
+DCS must have a system for prioritization of referrals to ensure that youth are prioritized for a FYI TPV based upon level of need and appropriateness of the intervention. - 3.
+DCS must provide written certification to the PHA that a youth is FUP eligible. - 4.
 DCS must provide or secure a commitment for the provision of required supportive services. - C. CoC's Responsibilities Under FYI - 1.
 Integrate the prioritization and referral process for FUP-eligible youth into the CoC's coordinated entry process. - 2.
 Identify services, if any, to be provided using CoC program funds to youth who qualify for CoC program assistance. - 3.
 Make referrals of FUP-eligible youth to the DCS

-5.3 Additional Program Requirements
+6.3 Additional Program Requirements

-- A. Turnover.
+A. Turnover.
 These vouchers "sunset" when the youth leaves the program.
 This means that KCDC cannot reissue the HCV assistance issued under this notice when the youth exits the HCV program.
-When the youth exits the HCV program, HUD will reduce KCDC's HCV assistance to account for the removal of the FYI TPV assistance from KCDC's HCV baseline inventory. - B. Youth Failure to Use Voucher.
-Should a youth fail to use the voucher, KCDC must notify HUD, and HUD will reduce the KCDC's HCV assistance to account for the removal of the FYI TPV assistance from KCDC's HCV baseline inventory. - C. Project-Basing.
-As a result of these vouchers "sunsetting" when the youth leaves the program, KCDCs are prohibited from project-basing the assistance provided under this notice. - D. Reporting.
+When the youth exits the HCV program, HUD will reduce KCDC's HCV assistance to account for the removal of the FYI TPV assistance from KCDC's HCV baseline inventory.

+- B. Youth Failure to Use Voucher.
+Should a youth fail to use the voucher, KCDC must notify HUD, and HUD will reduce the KCDC's HCV assistance to account for the removal of the FYI TPV assistance from KCDC's HCV baseline inventory. - C. KCDC reserves the right to Project Base Foster Youth Independence (FYI) vouchers. - D. Reporting.
 KCDCs must maintain a special program code for FYI TPV participants in line 2n of the Family Report (form HUD- 50058) or line 2p of the MTW Family Report (form HUD-50058), as applicable.
 The special program code is "FYITPV."
 KCDCs must also properly record the date KCDC issues the voucher to the youth, the date of admittance to the program, and expiration of said voucher in line 2a. - E. Waiting List Administration.
 The funding is targeted to a specific person.
 As a result, KCDC must use the assistance for that person.
 KCDC may admit the youth that is not on KCDC's waiting list, or without considering the family's waiting list position.
 KCDC must maintain records showing the family was admitted with HUD-targeted assistance. - F. Length of Assistance.
 As required by statute, a FYI TPV may only be used to provide housing assistance for youth for a maximum of 36 months. - G. Administrative Plan.
 KCDC administrative plan must be amended in accordance with applicable program regulations and requirements, if needed.

-6. Emergency Housing Vouchers (EHV)
+7. Emergency Housing Vouchers (EHV)